Difference Array Technique

 var corpFlightBookings = function(bookings, n) {};

-You are given an input array nums
+You are given an array nums

 of length n

-array containing several triplets (i, j, k)
+which contains several triplets (i, j, k)

-to all elements in the closed interval [i-1, j-1]
+to every element in the interval [i-1, j-1]

-of the nums
+.
+Return the final nums

 array.